Skip to content

 magnified image of Malassezia yeast- Natural skin yeast infection treatment

-A yeast infection in dogs, also known as Malassezia dermatitis or Yeast Dermatitis, is a common skin condition primarily caused by the overgrowth of the yeast species Malassezia.
 It typically manifests in areas like a dog's ears, between paw pads, or within skin folds.
 This condition is characterized by symptoms such as intense itching, redness, and irritation of the affected skin.
 In more severe cases, especially when the ears are involved, it can lead to complications such as deafness if not treated promptly.
-Yeast infections in dogs represent a significant discomfort and can indicate underlying health issues that need addressing.

-The immune system of healthy skin normally keeps Malassezia yeast in check, but when the defences fail, yeast infiltrates to deeper skin layers, aggravating the immune system and causing serious chronic skin disease.
+The immune system of healthy skin normally keeps Malassezia yeast in check, but when the defences fail, yeast infiltrates deeper skin layers, aggravating the immune system and causing serious chronic skin disease.

 This problem is so common that some people assume the yeasty smell is normal for dogs — but it isn’t!